 Wilson was a police officer for 30 years before retiring from the force in 2012.
 He was a Chief Inspector and was the Area Commander responsible for delivering policing in East Ayrshire.
 One of the highlights of his career was as a member of the Glasgow 2014 Commonwealth Games Bid Team where he was responsible for the security planning.

 Wilson has a BA in Police Studies and a Post Graduate Diploma in International Event Management from Glasgow Caledonian University

 In his solo career, Wilson won the Silver Medal, A Grade Strathspeys and Reels and the Gold Medal at the Northern Meetings.
 He retired from competitive piping in 1996 to focus on his police career.
 In 2016 he returned to the competition circuit where he competed in the Clasp at the Northern Meeting for the first time.

-Since retiring from the police he has worked as a part time instructor at the NPC teaching a range of students from Oman who were working towards SCQF qualifications.
+On retiring from the police, he worked as a part time instructor at the NPC teaching a range of students from Oman who were working towards SCQF qualifications.
 He became a full time Piping Instructor in September 2016.
 He holds a SCQF Level 8 and is an approved assessor.
 He is a member of the Piping and Drumming Qualification Board and is responsible for the annual training of the NPC assessors.